1. Who we are

 Catalyse is a not-for-profit social enterprise.
 We aim to understand and help to relieve psychological distress in individuals and society by promoting the practice of, and the provision of facilities for, Cognitive Analytic Therapy (CAT).
 Catalyse is a trading identity of Catalyse CAT Limited, which is a Private Company Limited by Guarantee in England and Wales.
 Company registration number 07504821, registered at: 3, Woodcock Street, Castle Cary, Somerset, BA7 7BJ

 We train qualified mental health professionals in Cognitive Analytic Therapy to the accredited standard for CAT Practitioners.
 We also train a wider range of people in Cognitive Analytic Therapy skills and their applications.
-We provide organisational development consultancy using CAT concepts.
-We offer Continuing Professional Development to CAT Practitioners, Psychotherapists and other psychological therapy professionals through short courses and workshops.
+We offer Continuing Professional Development to CAT Practitioners, Psychotherapists and other psychological therapy professionals through short courses workshops and other training resources.
 We promote the development of, and research into, the continuing integration of psychological therapies through Cognitive Analytic Therapy theories and methods.
-We provide CAT psychotherapy services to the general public and to CAT trainees.
 We provide personal reformulation services to clinical psychology trainees, ACAT skills and foundation course trainees and others requesting these services.
 We foster professional and public engagement, leading to creative collaboration and networking among CAT practitioners and others interested in CAT, and wider public awareness of CAT, through a range of engagement strategies including open meetings, website pages and social media, partnerships and collaboration with other organisations and service users.

 We are committed to protecting and respecting your privacy.
-We hold your personal data securely.
 People who work with us to provide our services share these values and are individually responsible for complying with data protection legislation.
-We do not share your personal data with external organisations.
+We do not share your personal data with external organisations unless this is essential to the legitimate operation of our business.
 This notice provides an overview of how we comply with data protection legislation and the basis on which any personal data we collect from you, or that you provide to us, will be processed.

 - contact us for information about cognitive analytic therapy